aacsolutions-anthony/PythonMedia3/README.md

 # Download Project contents: <a name="download"> </a>

-Clone the project Repository: Open a terminal, navigate to the location where you'd like to store your project, and clone your repository using the command:
+1. Clone the project Repository: Open a terminal, navigate to the location where you'd like to store your project, and clone your repository using the command:
+**OR**
+2. Head to releases page to download the latest release of the project and follow the docker install method.

 ## Install Git